blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 resistant to these two damage types.

 ### Massive Claws.
-If you already have claws they grow, and if you do not you grow massive claws that you are capable of retracting and expanding as a free action.
+If you already have claws they grow larger, and if you do not you grow massive claws.
 Attacking with these claws deals 3d12 slashing damage rather than the usual 3d8.
+You are capable of retracting and extending these claws as a free action.

 ### Shrunken Amygdala.
 The part of your brain responsible for fear response and reaction to frightening